Direct-quadrature-zero transformation: The AYC' unit basis vectors

-To build the Clarke transform, we actually use the Park transform in two steps.
+To build the Clarke transformation, we actually use the Park transformation in two steps.
 Our goal is to rotate the C axis into the corner of the box.
 This way the rotated C axis will be orthogonal to the plane of the two-dimensional perspective mentioned above.
-The first step towards building the Clarke transform requires rotating the ABC reference frame about the A axis.
-So, this time, the 1 will be in the first element of the Park transform:
+The first step towards building the Clarke transformation requires rotating the ABC reference frame about the A axis.
+So, this time, the 1 will be in the first element of the Park transformation: